Sturgeon Refinery

 The Sturgeon Refinery also NWR Sturgeon Refinery is an 80000 oilbbl/d bitumen refinery built and operated by North West Redwater Partnership (NWRP) in a public-private partnership with the Alberta provincial government.
 It is located in Sturgeon County northeast of Edmonton, Alberta, in Alberta's Industrial Heartland.
-Premier Jason Kenney announced on July 6, 2021, that the province of Alberta had acquired NWRP's equity stake, representing 50% of the $10-billion project, with the other 50% owned by Canadian Natural Resources.
+The NWRP was originally owned, in equal share, by North West Refining Inc. and Canadian Natural Resources (CNRL); on July 6, 2021, Premier Jason Kenney announced that the province of Alberta had acquired North West Refining Inc.'s equity stake in the NWRP, representing 50% of the $10-billion project, with the other 50% still owned by CNRL.

 Ownership and organization

-The Sturgeon refinery is owned and operated by the Canadian Natural Resources Ltd. and the Alberta government.
+The Sturgeon refinery is owned and operated by the Canadian Natural Resources Ltd. and the Government of Alberta.
 On July 6, 2021 Premier Jason Kenney announced that the province of Alberta had acquired a 50% "equity stake" in the Sturgeon Refinery through the APMC, which now owns the "stake previously owned by Calgary-based North West Refining Inc." In the Financial Post article reporting the acquisition, the refinery was described as "over-budget and behind-schedule".

 Previously, the NWRP/Sturgeon Refinery Contractual and Ownership Structure consisted of three main parties who entered into a public private partnership agreement—Canadian Natural Resources, North West Refining Inc and the Government of Alberta's Crown corporation, Alberta Petroleum Marketing Commission (APMC).
 According to their agreement as described in the 2018 report by the Office of the Auditor General of Alberta, the APMC—which is responsible for the implementation of Alberta's Bitumen Royalty-in-Kind (BRIK) policy and processing agreements, has a financial obligation to supply 75% of feedstock to the refinery, take on 75% of the funding commitment of toll obligation, and 75% of subordinated debt.
 The toll obligation which the pays, is a processing fee or toll for each barrel of bitumen refined.
 This includes an operating toll, a debt toll, an equity toll, and an incentive fee.
 The original assessment included a capital cost cap of $6.5 billion.
 In return, APMC can collect Bitumen Royalty-in-Kind (BRIK) when the refinery is fully operational.
 Under the agreement, Canadian Natural Resources Partnership (CNR), which is 100% owned by Canadian Natural Resources Limited (CNRL), and which has 50% ownership of North West Redwater Partnership (NWRP), provides 25% of feedstock and 25% toll obligation.